paratestphp/paratest/README.md

 * Zero configuration.
 After the installation, run with `vendor/bin/paratest`.
 That's it!
 * Code Coverage report combining.
 Run your tests in N parallel processes and all the code coverage output will be combined into one report.
-* Flexible.
-Isolate test files in separate processes or take advantage of `WrapperRunner` for even faster runs.

 # Installation